paarthbhatt/priya/README.md

 # Gesture-Based Pick and Drop System
-For Circuitech Project
-This project allows users to control a robotic arm or pick-and-drop mechanism using hand gestures.
+For Circuitech Project, this project allows users to control a robotic arm or pick-and-drop mechanism using hand gestures.
 Powered by computer vision and a microcontroller, this system simplifies interactions using a webcam to detect gestures and map them to actions.

 ---